ProximaD/Eutopia-Resort-Website/README.md

 # Sandra Lavenda's Portfolio

-# Responsive-Island-Resort-website
+# Responsive-Headphones-website with:

-.
-Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
+1. Beautiful 'Eutopia Resort Website' using HTML, CSS and JAVASCRIPT.
+2. Beautiful interface.
-.
-With animations when scrolling.
+3. Engaging animations transitions when scrolling.
-.
-Developed first with the Mobile First methodology, then for desktop.
+4. Developed first with the Mobile First methodology, then for desktop.
-.
-Compatible with all mobile devices and with a beautiful and pleasant user interface.
+5. Compatible with all mobile devices and with a beautiful and pleasant user interface.

 # Getting Started